Financial Aid Handbook

 - Direct Subsidized and Unsubsidized Loans will not disburse to the student account until the MPN and entrance counseling are complete.
 Indiana state grants (Frank O’Bannon Grant and Twenty-First Century Scholars) will be credited when the Office of Financial Aid received confirmation of your eligibility from the Indiana Commission for Higher Education (CHE).

-- Receiving a Financial Aid Notification does not mean your bill is paid in full.
+- Receiving a Financial Aid Offer does not mean your bill is paid in full.
 It is your responsibility to compare your financial aid with your bill from the Office of Student Accounts.

 - The last day you may submit a complete application for an education loan (federal and private) is one week prior to the end of the semester.
 Applications received after this date cannot be processed.